What does stress do to the body?

 - Tense up muscles

 Have a white-knuckle commute on the freeway to work every morning?
-Welcome to this modern life’s version of the caveman being chased by the saber-tooth tiger.
 Though you might not have to flee your car and run, the same chemical cocktails are coursing through your body as the caveman’s.

 Adrenal exhaustion